jlan84/linear-algebra-assignment/pair.md

    and a [boxplot](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.boxplot.html)
    to show the range of each of your variables.

-3. The beta coefficients of a linear regression model can be calculated by solving the normal equation.
+3. The beta coefficients of a linear regression model can be calculated by solving the **ormal equation**.
    Using numpy, write a function that solves the **normal equation** (below).
    As input your function should take a matrix of features (**x**) and a vector of target (**y**).
 You should return a vector of beta coefficients